viamrobotics/docs/docs/components/base/_index.md

 ### GetGeometries

 Get all the geometries associated with the base in its current configuration, in the [frame](/services/frame-system/) of the base.
+The [motion](/services/motion/) and [navigation](/services/navigation) services generally use geometries and may require them for obstacle avoidance.

 {{< tabs >}}
 {{% tab name="Python" %}}